dylanajones/dylanajones.github.io/_publications/2017-06-26-paper-Planning-Energy-Efficient-Trajectories.md

 ---
-title: "Planning energy-efficient trajectories in strong disturbances"
+title: "Planning Energy-Efficient Trajectories in Strong Disturbances"
 collection: publications
 permalink: /publication/2015-10-01-paper-title-number-3
 excerpt: 'We present a framework for planning energy-efficient trajectories through strong and uncertain disturbances, such as ocean currents and wind fields.'